2TallTyler/improved_town_industries/README.md

 - Processing industries spawn near towns
 - Most industries accept and create passengers as workers
 - Industries have realistic invention dates for gameplay as early as 1700
+- When used with Improved Town Layouts, adds Waste & Recycling chain
 - Includes object tiles for visually expanding industries
 - Designed for Temperate climate only
 - Uses only base game sprites, so visually compatible with any base graphics set including original TTD, OpenGFX, aBase, zBase, and NightGFX